Loft Ladder Installation Cost

 The most widely accepted answer is 61 degrees.
 This ensures that the ladder never becomes too steep.

-This is dependent on several factors.
 If the loft space is simply for some storage, then a sliding ladder might be the best option.
-But, if the loft is to be accessed regularly, then you should consider a folding ladder which is also a safer option.
+But, if the loft is to be accessed regularly, then you should consider a folding ladder — which is also a safer option.

-It isn’t necessary to get a new hatch when replacing a ladder.
-This is because most hatches work just fine with different types of ladders.
+No, it isn’t typically necessary to get a new hatch when replacing a loft ladder.
+Most hatches can be adjusted by a professional to work with all the different types of loft ladders that are available in the UK.

 Ready to get a price for your home improvement project?